 - Your parking tag that matches your parking spot number must be visible on rearview mirrors at all times.
-Note: Replacement tags can be purchased for \$10. - You may not lend, sell, or give your tag/spot to another driver. - Any parking spot not used for more than 5 days of a term, without being reported to the parking monitor, may result in the spot being reassigned by administration with no refund. - No loitering in the lot.
-This includes before and after school. - No loud music or dangerous driving. - No going to the parking lot during school hours without a pass from school staff member. - Second suspension for any reason or any single suspension due to drug or alcohol use, possession, or sale will result in removal of parking privileges with no refund. - Any student that is tardy 10 times to school in a term will have their spot revoked.
+Note: Replacement tags can be purchased for \$10. - You may not lend, sell, or give your tag/spot to another driver. - No loitering in the lot.
+This includes before and after school. - No loud music or dangerous driving. - No going to the parking lot during school hours without a pass from school staff member. - Second suspension for any reason or any single suspension due to drug or alcohol use, possession, or sale will result in removal of parking privileges with no refund.